Teen Titans (TV series): Discontinuation and proposed rebranding

-In mid-November 2005, TitansTower.com reported that prospects for a sixth season were looking extremely unlikely, and fans were urged to express their support for the show to Cartoon Network.
-Several days after this initial posting, word came that Cartoon Network had officially terminated the show.
-According to Wil Wheaton, the actor who provided the voice of Aqualad, the series was terminated by new Warner Bros.
-Feature Animation executives, who made the decision not to renew the series based on its sixth season pitch.
-Wheaton's story was contradicted by series story editor Rob Hoegee, who stated that the decision came from Cartoon Network, not WB, and that the crew was informed during the writing phase of season five that there were no plans for a sixth season.
+In mid-November 2005, TitansTower.com reported that prospects for a sixth season were unlikely, and fans were urged to express their support for the show to Cartoon Network.
+Several days after this initial posting, it was announced that the fifth season would indeed be the last.
+Series story editor Rob Hoegee and series director Heather Maxwell stated that Cartoon Network chose not to renew the show, and that the ending to the fifth season was written with the awareness that it would probably be the series finale, thus there were never any plans for a sixth season, otherwise they would not have ended the fifth season the way they did with "Things Change".